Google Voice: Call forwarding and voicemail

 If the telephone to which a call is forwarded does not connect within 25 seconds, then calls are routed to Google Voice's voicemail.
-Users who want calls to be picked up by their home, work, or mobile phone voicemail systems or answering machines must turn off call screening in Google Voice and make sure that their phone's voicemail systems or answering machines pick up within 25 seconds.
+Users who want calls to be picked up by their home, work, or mobile telephone voicemail systems or answering machines must turn off call screening in Google Voice and make sure that their phone's voicemail systems or answering machines pick up within 25 seconds.

 Partners and infrastructure

-Google Voice's partners that provide phone numbers, call-termination, call-routing, and other infrastructure include:
+Google Voice's partners that provide telephone numbers, call-termination, call-routing, and other infrastructure include: